Using a non-transparent proxy

 Refer to this section if your environment requires all internet traffic to go through an internet proxy.
 You can use a proxy server to control the connections that are allowed from your VPC or VNet and block unauthorized connections initiated from your environment.

-When creating a CDP environment, you can set up an HTTP proxy such as Squid or a comparable product.
+When creating a Cloudera environment, you can set up an HTTP proxy such as Squid or a comparable product.
 For a majority of use cases, this is enough to direct the traffic through a proxy.

 Proxy servers can be used for: